Volunteers Make a Difference

 - Return your Health Clearance form to the Volunteer Department after health screenings has been completed.

-- Training/Orientation - As a volunteer you are required to complete a "take home" volunteer orientation.
+- Training/Orientation As a volunteer you are required to complete a volunteer orientation.
 Volunteers will learn about policies and procedures, guidelines, rules and regulations, along with the benefits associated with volunteering.
+You will have an option to complete a take home orientation or complete the online version by clicking this link.
+Please view the power point and complete the quiz.
+You will have access to the volunteer handbook for further clarification.
+Please allow thirty minutes to complete the quiz fully.

 - Name Badge - Each volunteer receives a hospital-issued identification badge to wear at all times.